miklevin/MikeLev.in/_posts/2024-10-10-fasthtml-drag-and-drop.md

         return items
     except Exception as e:
         return str(e), 500  # Return the error message and a 500 status code
+{% endraw %}
 ```

 A cascading update!
-There's no transaction mode, so brute force and risking
-integrity it is, but `MiniDataAPI` spec only exposes so much (lowest common
+There's no transaction mode, so brute force and risking integrity it is, but `MiniDataAPI` spec only exposes so much (lowest common denominator) database capability.
-demominator) database capability.

-But people researching this hot topic of how to redorder and sort todo list
-items from the FastHTML tutorial and encountered SortableJS but didn't know how
-to implement the JavaScript front-end/Python back-end endpoint to commit the
-previously "fake" sort into a "real" one might find this useful.
+But people researching this hot topic of how to reorder and sort todo list items from the FastHTML tutorial and encountered SortableJS but didn't know how to implement the JavaScript front-end/Python back-end endpoint to commit the previously "fake" sort into a "real" one might find this useful.